swholmstead/ForkLift/docs/arduino.md

 Under Tools > Port, select COM port used

 Open MiniFork_Bluepad3.0.ino file and click right arrow on top tool bar to download code to ESP32

+<h2>Controls</h2>

+* Left joystick y-axis controls speed and x-axis controls steering
+* Right joystick y-axis controls raising/lowering mast carriage
+* DPAD up/down control mast tilt
+* "A" button controls lights on/off
+* "B" button executes "wiggle" function to move motors and flash lights (if you have more than 1 vehicle, this makes it easy to identify which one is paired with this controller.

+<h2>Rate Limited Steering</h2>
+Steering is dampered (rate limited).
+Continuing to hold in one direction will apply greater turning.
+It will also not slam back to centered when releasing joystick, but will slowly move back to center.
+Right and left wheels move at different rate to give better turning performance.
+All of these combined will allow the forklift to make very sharp turns at low speed, but more gradual turns at higher speeds.